elliotkillick/elliotkillick.com/content/whoami/_index.md

 If there's something in particular that you want to see or want me to look into, feel free to let me know.
 Currently, I have over 50 pieces of content planned (30+ of those being blog posts) but I'll see what I can do.

 If I don't respond, I don't hate you I'm just busy.
-I unfortunately cannot commit to providing private one-on-one support at no cost (you would probably best be served by creating a GitHub issue or asking in the Qubes OS Forum).
+I unfortunately cannot commit to providing private one-on-one support at no cost (you would probably best be served by creating a GitHub issue or asking on the Qubes OS Forum).
 Please no spam and no I won't hack someone for you.

 [PGP Key & Subkeys](/pgp)